telehash/telehash.github.io/protocol.md

 <img src="stack.png" width="500" />

 Telehash is used as an overlay network, connecting hashnames together through various different types of network transports and providing uniform discovery and bridging across them.
-This diagram is a simple example of different places any hashname can exist:
+This diagram is a simple example of different places a hashname can exist:

 <img src="peers.png" width="500" />